-I am seventy-two years old.
+I am seventy-three years old.

 I've written Psalm 92:12-14 on a card.
 I placed it next to our downstairs computer.

 The righteous will flourish like a palm tree,